nile4000/nile4000/README.md

 - 👋 Hi, I’m @nile4000
 - 👀 I’m trying to realize a Project in Project Management
-- 🌱 I’m currently working with Javascript and Java
+- 🌱 I’m currently working with TypeScript and Java
 - 💞️ I’m looking to collaborate on this specific Project "webppm"
 - 📫 How to reach me nile@live.de